Ashwagandha and Your Heart: What the Research Says

 Is ashwagandha safe for people with heart conditions?

-Does ashwagandha lower blood pressure?
+How does ashwagandha affect blood pressure?

 The Bottom Line